 Today, we’re taking this spirit of renewal and innovation to a whole new level with the most significant transformation in our resort’s history.

-Two billion euros are being invested in a multi-year expansion plan, including the transformation of Walt Disney Studios® Park, adding three new themed areas starting with Avengers Campus in Summer 2022.
+Two billion euros are being invested in a multi-year expansion plan, including the transformation of Walt Disney Studios® Park, adding three new themed areas starting with Marvel Avengers Campus opened July 20th.
 Other new products and experiences are coming to Disneyland® Park, in Disney Village and to Disney Hotels, and we continue to modernize the Guest experience with digital tools and services across the Resort.

 We look forward to immersing our Guests even more in stories from our many amazing franchises.